AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/description.rst

 3. Write a meta description for a landing page about "ml to grams calculator".
 The description should contain the keywords "ml to grams converter" and "grams to ml".

 .. note::
     The first two prompts are exclusive to ChatGPT 4.0 (premium) with the WebPilot plugin, while the third is accessible with the free version.
+The free version of ChatGPT doesn't have direct access to the web or the ability to crawl web pages.
+Instead, it analyzes provided URLs to infer and predict the page's title, providing suggestions based on this information.

 How do I check the meta description of our competitors?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^